ramirovazq/vial-incidents-cdmx-c5/README.md

 ## 6.1 Setting up Google Cloud Platform account

 Follow these steps to create your GCP account and access cloud services with free credits.
+Objective of these steps:
+- Create a GCP account
+- Generate a service account, and a json key file.

 ### 6.1.1 Visit the Google Cloud official website
 Go to: [https://cloud.google.com/](https://cloud.google.com/)